Vehicles of International Committee of Red Cross pass freely along Azerbaijan's Lachin road (PHOTO)

-SHUSHA, Azerbaijan, December 28.
-The peaceful rally of Azerbaijan’s non-governmental organizations (NGO) in Karabakh close to the Russian peacekeepers temporarily deployed area, has been going on for the seventeenth day, Trend reports from the scene.
+SHUSHA, Azerbaijan, December 30.
+The peaceful rally on Azerbaijan’s Lachin-Khankandi road to stop the illegal exploitation of Azerbaijan's natural resources, and to allow their monitoring, has been going on for the nineteenth day, Trend reports from the scene.

-Recently, a total of three vehicles of the International Committee of the Red Cross passed unhindered along the Lachin road.
+Recently, a total of three vehicles of the International Committee of the Red Cross passed unhindered along the Lachin-Khankendi road.

 Earlier, the Armenian media spread fake news that the Azerbaijanis allegedly blocked the Lachin-Khankandi road and didn’t let the supply vehicles through.